mindspore-ai/docs/docs/programming_guide/source_en/dataset_loading.md

 ## Loading User-defined Dataset

 For the datasets that cannot be directly loaded by MindSpore, you can construct the `GeneratorDataset` object to load them in a customized method or convert them into the MindRecord data format.
 The following demonstrates some different methods to load user-defined datasets.
-To facilitate comparison, keep the generated random data the same.
+For comparison, keep the generated random data the same.

 ### Constructing Dataset Generator Function